 Change Has Become Necessary

 In today’s world, it’s borderline impossible to find someone who has zero mobile devices.
-This was certainly not the case 30 years ago, 20 years ago, or maybe even 10 years ago.
+This certainly wasn't the case 30 years ago, 20 years ago, or maybe even 10 years ago.
 What does this mean?
 It means marketing strategies have undergone an incredible shift in just the last decade or so regarding how and when they reach potential customers with information about their product or service.

 A big part of that movement has been mobile marketing.
 Today, an even bigger part is the automation of mobile marketing.